Get out and enjoy some Santa Cruz Attractions, Art Galleries & Theater.

 Jewel Theatre Company

-1001 Center St., Santa Cruz 831-425-1003, santacruzactorstheatre.com It’s the Santa Cruz playground for dramatic artists.
+1001 Center St., Santa Cruz 831-425-1003, http://www.jeweltheatre.net/.
+Founded in 2005 and featuring an 88-seat theatre.
+It’s the Santa Cruz playground for dramatic artists.
 New written works and local actors hit the stage in full-length productions and in short shows.
-The company recently rebooted—it was known as Actors’ Theatre for some time— and still boasts innovative community theater.

 Louden Nelson Community Center